7Block Labs

 Static analysis gates

-• Slither in CI for fast detectors and custom checks:
+• Dive into CI for quick detectors and tailored inspections:

 python3 -m pip install slither-analyzer